 - You will be notified once an assessment has been completed.

 - If your works involve closing any of our roads, you will need to provide 7 days written notification to surrounding residents.
-A template to assist with this can be found here.
-All stakeholders within 100m must be notified.
+Please use our Road Closure Notification Template to assist All stakeholders within 100m must be notified.
 All letters must be stamped approved by Council prior to distribution.
 Please also attach a map for the proposed delivery are of the notification for approval.
 Permits will not be activated if the letter has not been approved.

 Details of our standard drawings can be found here.